 Visual recovery is complete (if there aren't any further eye issues concerning the retina, optic nerve or cornea) and quick, with an improvement being seen in just a few hours.
 After a few days, we perform a check-up to monitor the progress and an exam to assess the need (or lack thereof) for glasses.
 In any case, a capsulotomy will improve vision insofar as possible.

 Despite being a very safe procedure, some patients state that they see "floaters" in the following days, possible due to small residual fragments of the capsule that are usually reabsorbed and disappear in a few days, although in isolated cases this sensation may persist for a more extended period.

 It is a definitive treatment in a single session, although in very exceptional cases the opacity reoccurs making it necessary to repeat the process.

 Frequently asked questions

-No, the lens is supported by a surface known as the posterior capsule, and it's the migration of the epithelial cells to this capsule that causes a lack of transparency, resulting in a loss of visual quality.
+No, the lens is supported by a surface known as the posterior capsule.
+The migration of the epithelial cells to this capsule causes a lack of transparency, resulting in a loss of visual quality.

 Recovery is very quick.
-Practically once the procedure finishes you can see an improvement in vision and, particularly, just a few hours afer, once the effects of the drops used to dilate the pupils wears off.
+Practically once the procedure finishes you can see an improvement in vision and, in particular, after a few hours, once the effects of the drops used to dilate the pupils wears off.
 The only thing that you might see is floaters over the first few days, but this is temporary.